How to Use and Make Comfrey Oil (and why it’s controversial)

 Only Use Comfrey Externally

 Although comfrey is a wonderful skin healer, it also has a long history of use for internal injuries.
-Traditional folk medicine has it used in all kinds of preparations, from poultices to lay on the skin to medicinal teas.
-Incredibly, it’s been used for at over 2000 years[3].
+Traditional folk medicine uses it in all kinds of preparations, from poultices to lay on the skin to medicinal teas.
+Incredibly, it’s been used for over 2000 years[3].
 However, studies using rats have shown that it can be dangerous when taken internally[4].

-Although you can purchase dried comfrey leaves from many cosmetic and herbal suppliers it’s easy to grow.
-The most common variety these days is a cultivar called Symphytum x uplandicum.
-You’ll also find it called Russian comfrey or Bocking 14.
+Although dried comfrey leaves can be purchased, I recommend that you grow and harvest you’re own.
+The plants are incredibly easy to grow and have so many benefits.
+I have it in my garden because I love how the plant looks; bees and other pollinators also love the flowers, and it makes a fantastic homemade fertilizer.
+The most common comfrey variety grown is a cultivar called Symphytum x uplandicum, also called Russian comfrey or Bocking 14.
 There’s some discussion on whether or not it contains higher levels of alkaloids than others.
 However, it’s the one that I grow and use.
-It’s also the same variety used in the study on wound healing.
+It’s also the same variety used in the study of wound healing.

-Common Comfrey (Symphytum officinale) may be lower in alkaloids so could be safer to use in herbal preparations.
-It also contains little or no Echimidine[8], the most toxic of the eight alkaloids present in comfrey.
+Common Comfrey (Symphytum officinale) may be lower in alkaloids, so it could be safer to use in herbal preparations.
+It also contains little or no Echimidine[8], the most toxic of the eight alkaloids in comfrey.
+It also self-seeds like crazy, unlike Bocking 14, which means that if you grow it in the garden, it can spread everywhere.
+If you’re happy with that, plant away.
+There are worse “weeds” to have in your garden than comfrey, though, so if you’re into a wilder garden, it may be perfect.

 How to Dry Comfrey Leaves

-When you air dry herbal materials, try to keep them out of direct sunlight.
-The comfrey and lavender drying above are in a relatively dim room despite the nearby window.
-Although it’s best to dry each leaf separately, I recently tried air-drying comfrey in bunches as an experiment.
+When you air dry herbal materials, keep them out of direct sunlight.
+Although it’s best to dry each leaf separately, I recently tried air-drying comfrey in bunches.
 This isn’t usually recommended since the stems are so fleshy and take a while to dry.
-In my case, it worked fine but did take an extra couple of days.
-If you try it yourself, make sure that the bundles aren’t too tightly strung together to allow for airflow.
+In my case, it worked, but it did take an extra couple of days.
+If you try it yourself, ensure the bundles aren’t too tightly strung together to allow airflow.

 - 2 cups dried Comfrey (Symphytum officinale) leaves approximate amount